Aliases for CIITA Gene

 GeneCards Summary for CIITA Gene

 CIITA (Class II Major Histocompatibility Complex Transactivator) is a Protein Coding gene.
 Diseases associated with CIITA include Bare Lymphocyte Syndrome, Type Ii and Rheumatoid Arthritis.
-Among its related pathways are Interferon gamma signaling and Cytokine Signaling in Immune system.
+Among its related pathways are Tuberculosis and Interferon gamma signaling.
 Gene Ontology (GO) annotations related to this gene include GTP binding.
-An important paralog of this gene is NLRC5.
+An important paralog of this gene is NLRP1.

 UniProtKB/Swiss-Prot Summary for CIITA Gene

 Essential for transcriptional activity of the HLA class II promoter; activation is via the proximal promoter.
 No DNA binding of in vitro translated CIITA was detected.
 May act in a coactivator-like fashion through protein-protein interactions by contacting factors binding to the proximal MHC class II promoter, to elements of the transcription machinery, or both.
 Alternatively it may activate HLA class II transcription by modifying proteins that bind to the MHC class II promoter.
 Also mediates enhanced MHC class I transcription; the promoter element requirements for CIITA-mediated transcription are distinct from those of constitutive MHC class I transcription, and CIITA can functionally replace TAF1 at these genes.
 Exhibits intrinsic GTP-stimulated acetyltransferase activity.
 Exhibits serine/threonine protein kinase activity: can phosphorylate the TFIID component TAF7, the RAP74 subunit of the general transcription factor TFIIF, histone H2B at 'Ser-37' and other histones (in vitro).